Ross River Meatworks Chimney: History

-The Ross River Meatworks was established by the Queensland Meat Export and Agency Company during 1891-1892 as the first purpose-built meat freezing works in Queensland.
+The Ross River Meatworks was established by the Queensland Meat Export and Agency Company during 1891–1892 as the first purpose-built meat freezing works in Queensland.
 Located on the banks of Ross River in suburban Townsville, the 130 ft high brick chimney remains the principal surviving evidence of an important meatworks in Queensland during the late nineteenth century and early twentieth century.
 The only Queensland meatworks from this era still in operation is at Lakes Creek, near Rockhampton, established in 1871 for the production of canned beef before shifting to frozen beef for export in the 1880s.
 Its early brick chimney has not survived.

 Although the wool industry was the impetus for early pastoral activity in Queensland, cattle soon proved better suited to the wetter conditions in northern areas.
 However, early development of a Queensland cattle industry was hindered by the lack of a sufficiently large market for fresh beef.
 In the 1860s excess stock were disposed of by selling to other graziers or to boiling down works.

 Ports to service the new pastoral runs being taken up in northern and far north-western Queensland in the early 1860s were established at Port Denison (Bowen) in 1861 and Cleveland Bay (Townsville) in 1864, with Cleveland Bay declared a Port of Entry in 1865.
 Entrepreneur and businessman Robert Towns (after whom Townsville is named) and his business partner John Melton Black founded the settlement at Cleveland Bay to supply their pastoral leases in the hinterland.

 By the mid-1860s, drought and recession had led to a collapse in the pastoral industry in north Queensland.
 In order to salvage some profit, squatters turned to the boiling down of sheep and cattle for tallow (for candles and soap).
 Hoofs and horns were utilised for oil, and hides for leather.
 In 1864 a number of small-scale boiling down works were established on pastoral properties in the Kennedy and gulf districts, but the boiling down industry became more professional in 1866, when Towns & Co. opened a boiling down plant at Cleveland Bay, and Morehead & Young, partners in the Scottish Australian Pastoral Company, opened a similar operation on the Albert River where the settlement of Burketown had been established in 1865.
 Neither of these establishments survived for any length of time.
 At Cleveland Bay, the Queensland Meat Export Company established a meatworks south of Townsville on Alligator Creek in 1879, using some of the equipment from Towns' factory.
+This became commonly known as the Alligator Creek meatworks.